I am a physicist with a wide range of interests.

 and most recently, LIGO, the

 Laser Interferometer Gravitational-wave Observatory.

-undergraduate level and also occasionally taught or tutored younger
+the undergraduate level and also occasionally taught or tutored these

 SUNY New Paltz

 I'm currently the "lab guy" for the Department of Physics and